NicoLafakis/DataQualityCorrector/README.md

 - If buttons are disabled, verify the HubSpot token is valid (the check icon next to the field will turn green if valid).
 - If Geo Corrector doesn’t run, ensure an OpenAI key is provided and your `/api/openai` proxy is responding.
 - If lists look empty, confirm the `/api/hubspot` proxy is reachable and returning data.
+ - If the proxy fails to start with `EADDRINUSE`, another process is already listening on that port.
+Either stop it or set a different `PORT` environment variable when starting the proxy.

 ## Copilot docs
 - Agent instructions: `.github/copilot-instructions.md`